-MISSOURI STATE BOARD OF HEALTH PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH Registration District No. Village Primary Registration District No. or Ilf death occurred in a hospital or institution. give its NAME instead of street and number) PERSONAL AND STATISTICAL PARTICULARS RINGLE SEX.
-COLOR OR RACE DATE OF DEATH MARRIED WIDOWED OR DIVORCED W (Month) Write the word DATE OF BIRTH I HEREBY CERTIFY, that I attended deceased from AGE If LESS than I day,.....hrs and that death occurred, on the date' stated above, at min.?
-The CAUSE OF DEATH was as follows: OCCUPATION (a) Trade, profession, or particular kind of work (b) General nature of industry, business, or establishment in which employed (or employer) BIRTHPLACE (City or town, State or foreign country) Contributory NAME OF (SECONDARY) FATHER BIRTHPLACE OF FATHER (City or town, State or MAIDEN NAME State the Disease Causing Death, or, in deaths from Violedi Causes, state (1) Heans of Injury; and (2) whether Accidental, Suicidal, or Homicidal.
-OF MOTHER LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR RECENT RESIDENTS) OF MOTHER At place In the State.
-Where was disease contracted if not atplace of death?
-Former or usual residence DATE OF BURIAL 1910 UNDERT ADDRESS REGISTRAR
+MISSOURI STATE BOARD OF HEALTH PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH Primary Registration District No IIf death occurred in a City (Ward hospital or institution. give its NAME instead of street and number] PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH BINGLE 8EX COLOR OR RACE DATE OF DEATH MARRIED WIDOWED OR DIVORCE .
+Write the word) OF BIRTH I HEREBY CERTIFY, that I attended deceased from (Month) (Day) (Year) If LESS than AGE 30 I day,\\\hrs. and that death occurred, on the date stated above, at S.nim.
+The CAUSE OF DEATH\ OCCUPATION (a) Trade, profession, or particular kind of work (b) General nature of industry, business, or establishment in which employed (or employer) ...
+BIRTHPLACE (Duration) (City or town.
+State or foreign country) Contributory NAME OF (SECONDARY) FATHER BIRTHPLACE OF FATHER (City or town, State or foreign country) State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Heans of Injury; and (2) whether Accidental, Suicidal, or Homicidal.
+OF MOTHER LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) OF MOTHER At place In the (City or town, State or foreign country of death.
+State\ Where was disease contracted TO THE BEST OF MY KNOWLEDGE if not at place of death?
+Former or CAUSE OF usual residence.
+DATE OF BURIAL